Ningyuan-Zhang/deepformer-refactored/README.md

 This notebook includes:

-1. project root setup
+1. project root setup;
-2. dependency import
+2. dependency import;
-3. device checking
+3. device checking;
-4. demo subset loading
+4. demo subset loading;
-5. DataLoader construction
+5. DataLoader construction;
-6. DeepFormer construction
+6. DeepFormer construction;
-7. forward-pass testing
+7. forward-pass testing;
-8. tiny training
+8. tiny training;
-9. validation
+9. validation;
-10. checkpoint and log saving
+10. checkpoint and log saving.

+### Usage notes

+- always run the notebook from the first cell;
+- if the kernel is restarted, run all earlier cells again;
+- if the environment changes, restart the kernel before re-running.

 ---